-Chapter 11 bankruptcy also requires a disclosure statement, which is not necessary in a Chapter 13 bankruptcy.
+Chapter 11 bankruptcy also requires a disclosure statement, which isn't necessary in a Chapter 13 bankruptcy.
 The disclosure statement must give “adequate information” on the filer’s financial affairs so that creditors are able to make an informed judgment about the reorganization plan.
-The bankruptcy court must hold a hearing to determine whether to approve a disclosure statement.
-However, in small business cases, the court may determine that the Chapter 11 reorganization plan itself provides adequate information for the creditors and that a separate disclosure statement is not necessary.
+The Bankruptcy Court must hold a hearing to determine whether to approve a disclosure statement.
+However, in small business cases, the court may determine that the Chapter 11 reorganization plan itself provides adequate information for the creditors and that a separate disclosure statement isn't necessary.

 Another way Chapter 13 bankruptcy cases are different from Chapter 11 cases is that a standing trustee administers all Chapter 13 cases.
 As soon as a Chapter 13 case is filed, one of the Chapter 13 bankruptcy trustees for the district is appointed to the case.
 One of the duties of the Chapter 13 trustee is to collect the monthly plan payments and then distribute the money to the creditors according to the Chapter 13 plan.
 A Chapter 11 bankruptcy may or may not have a trustee.
-The Bankruptcy Code doesn’t require that a trustee be appointed to a Chapter 11 case.
+The Bankruptcy Code doesn’t require Chapter 11 cases to have a trustee.
 In a Chapter 11, the filer can act as debtor in possession, essentially filling the role of the trustee.

-What is the Cost Difference between Chapter 13 vs. Chapter 11?
+What's the Cost Difference Between Chapter 13 and Chapter 11?

 A Chapter 11 case can be a lot more expensive than a Chapter 13 case.
-The court filing fee for a Chapter 13 case is $310.00; the court filing fee for a Chapter 11 case is $1,717.00.
-The complexities of Chapter 11 bankruptcy cases mean the attorney’s fees will generally be much higher than those charged for a Chapter 13 case.
+The court filing fee for a Chapter 13 case is $310.00.
+The court filing fee for a Chapter 11 case is $1,717.
+Since Chapter 11 bankruptcy cases are more complex than Chapter 13 cases, attorney’s fees are generally also much higher.

-How Do I Decide whether to file Chapter 13 or Chapter 11?
+How Do I Decide Which Chapter To File?

 Reorganization bankruptcy cases are complex, so if you’re considering filing for Chapter 13 or Chapter 11, it’s a good idea to speak with a bankruptcy lawyer about your situation.
-Anyone filing either Chapter 13 or 11 should seriously consider hiring an attorney to help them as they are complex proceedings and often fail when filed without the assistance of counsel.
+Anyone filing either Chapter 13 or 11 should seriously consider hiring an attorney to help them.
+Both chapters involve complex proceedings, and they often fail when filed without legal assistance.